Aaron Pressley: 2022–2023 and Accrington Stanley loan

+Stevenage

+On 2 August 2023, Pressley transferred to League One club Stevenage and signed a two-year contract, with a one-year option, for a compensation fee.
+During a 2023–24 season in which he missed three months due to injury, he made 25 appearances and scored four goals.
+An ankle injury resulting from an "accidental collision" during a 2024–25 pre-season friendly led to Pressley undergoing surgery.
+He returned to match play on 19 October 2024 and made seven appearances before joining League Two club Barrow on loan for the remainder of the season on 9 January 2025.
+Pressley ended the 2024–25 season with four goals in 21 appearances and was retained by Stevenage for 2025–26.
+Pressley transferred away from the club in June 2025 and ended his two seasons at Broadhall Way with 32 appearances and four goals.

+Walsall

+On 26 June 2025, Pressley transferred to League Two club Walsall and signed a three-year contract for an undisclosed fee.

 International career

 Pressley was capped by Scotland at U16 and U17 level.
 In November 2021, he won his maiden U21 call up for a pair of 2023 European U21 Championship qualifiers and remained an unused substitute in both matches.

 Personal life

 Pressley is the son of footballer and manager Steven Pressley and the older Pressley worked with his son in the role of Head of Individual Development at Brentford.
-Pressley walked out with his father as a mascot at the 2006 Scottish Cup Final.
+Pressley walked out with his father as a Heart of Midlothian mascot at the 2006 Scottish Cup Final.
 He attended Cramond Primary School and Princethorpe College.
 As of February 2021, Pressley was living in Richmond.
 When Pressley's former Aston Villa academy teammate Charlie Farr transferred to Brentford early in the 2022–23 season, he roomed with Pressley.